Frequently Asked Questions

 - What category should we place a student who move within the district during the school year?

 Provides general information on this topic.

-Public school districts and 2R Charter schools (LEA) may receive this aid if they furnished residence (home) to school transportation to and from public or non-public schools at the expense of the district/LEA.
+Public school districts and Independent Charter schools (LEA) may receive this aid if they furnished residence (home) to school transportation to and from public or non-public schools at the expense of the district/LEA.
 This includes pupils transported under parent contract and special education students transported on regular transportation routes.

 Special Transportation Services